UPenn-CIT599/final-project-team-43-restaurant-app/README.md

 View the pdf file called "Taco Restaurant Flow Chart" to see an overview of our program.
 Load project into IDE.

-Find tacoRunner class and  select run.
+Find Main.java class and  select run.

 ### Prerequisites